top of page

 • Debt-to-income ratios with more scrutiny

+And if you’re planning to rent it part-time, it may shift into investment property underwriting—which changes rates and requirements again.
 This is where buyers often get surprised late in the process.
 The financing strategy should come before the home search, not after.

 5. Seasonality Is a Lifestyle Decision, Not Just a Market Factor

-Summer can feel vibrant and full of energy.
-Winter can feel quiet, moody, and in some cases, very isolated depending on the location.
+The Oregon Coast is not evenly “busy” year-round.
+Summer can feel vibrant and full of energy, while winter can feel quiet, moody, and, in some cases, very isolated depending on the location.
+That matters more than people expect.
+Ask yourself:

 • Do I actually want quiet winters?